JeffGregorio/LibAG/README.md

 ## 1 Overview

-The library offers a small set of peripheral controllers and example sketches that demonstrate configuration of timers, ADC, interrupt service routines, and SPI for use with external DACs.
+LibAG offers a small set of peripheral controllers and example sketches that demonstrate configuration of timers, ADC, interrupt service routines, and SPI for use with external DACs.

 It also includes a small set of digital signal processing (DSP) objects and utility functions that demonstrate techniques for working within the limitations of 8-bit AVR processors.
 This includes fixed point math and table-based approaches to sinusoidal synthesis, exponential parameter control, and filter coefficients.